 When thinking about the different audiences and the messaging they need to receive (some will be high-concept storytelling, some will be micro-detailed), it’s important to lay out a multichannel approach.
 If certain elements of a workforce are considered a churn risk, face-to-face communications may be used in addition to video or the written word.
 Communicators may need to work closely with HR to determine which departments and locations face higher risk of a skills drain if employees decide to leave.
 Either way, a good mergers and acquisitions communications plan will make use of multiple channels to get the messages out and to increase employee engagement.

 - Create a timeline

-In my experience, a communicator (whether it’s a marketer or someone in internal comms) will be a central part of M&A activity.
+In my experience, a communicator (whether it’s a marketer or someone in internal comms) will naturally be central to M&A communications activity.
 They are brought in early and often asked to work with senior leadership to develop a message that will work internally and externally.

-There are a lot of moving parts to M&A: deals are frequently delayed, there are multiple groups to inform at different times, and things rarely run like clockwork.
+There are a lot of moving parts to M&A communications: deals are frequently delayed, there are multiple groups to inform at different times, and things rarely run like clockwork.
 For this reason, it’s important to have an extensive communications plan timeline that accounts for change.